Membership Privacy Risks of Sharpness Aware Minimization: Experimental setup

 \subsection{Attack setup \& size of data splits}

 We adopt the attack setting from \citep{tang2022mitigating, nasr2018machine} to determine the partition between training data and test data and to determine the subset of the training and test data that constitutes attacker’s prior knowledge for CIFAR-100, Purchase-100 and Texas-100 datasets.
 We use similar strategy to determine the data split for CIFAR-10.
 Specifically, the attacker’s knowledge corresponds to half of the training and test data, and the MIA success is evaluated over the remaining half.
-We report highest attack accuracy for multiple attack models in the main paper.
-Comprehensive results are discussed in ~\ref{compres}.
+For shadow model attacks, the total sample pool used is 50000 for CIFAR10 and CIFAR100, 40000 for Purchase100, and 20000 for Texas100.
+For RMIA attack, we used $\gamma =1$ and selected all of the $z$ samples within the training pool that were not part of the target model's training set.
+On CIFAR10, for example, number of $z$ samples was 25000.